alantech/iasql/engine/README.md

 which will bring up the postgres engine and node.js server.

+### Module Development

+Instead of a centralized linear list of migrations, we have a module-based approach to allow different collections of tables to be inserted or removed as desired by the end users.
+These modules need to declare what modules they depend on and what resources (tables, stored procedures, etc) they depend on.

+Development of a new module is expected to follow this pattern:

+1. Create the module directory, and create `entity` and `migration` directories inside of it.
+2. Create the entity or entities in the `entity` directory and export them all from the `index.ts` file (or just define them in there).
+3. Run the `yarn gen-module my_new_module_name` script and have it generate the migration file. (`my_new_module_name` needs to match the directory name for the module in question.)
+4. Write the module's `index.ts` file.
+It must implement the `MapperInterface` inside of `modules/interfaces.ts`, which also requires importing and constructing `Mapper` and `Crud` objects.
+The auto-generated migration files can be imported and attached as appropriate.
+Generally `up` is attached to `postinstall` and `down` is attached to `preremove`.
+The other migration hooks are for more complex situations.

+Currently the modules do not support versioning.
+This documentation will be updated when that is no longer true.

+## TODO: Rework the rest of this below, some of it doesn't apply anymore

 ### Migrations

 Make sure postgres is up and use dashes (`-`) instead of underscores (`_`)  to separate words in the name of your migration.
 Then run